How to Fix a Crisis

 Dimitris Kapounis, president of the Union of Agricultural Cooperatives of Naxos, considers the potato a kind of “ambassador” for the island.
 For the past decade, the island has drawn thousands of visitors for the annual Naxos Potato Festival, one of the most popular gastronomic festivals in the Aegean.
 During the most recent festival in 2019, Naxos broke the Guinness World Record for the largest quantity of fried potatoes served at once: 625 kilograms, or 0.7 tons.
 At the time, Naxos was producing over seven million kilograms of potatoes per year.
 This past year, according to Kapounis, the island has produced less than three thousand kilograms—about two to three tons.

-“It’s not my fault, nor God’s, nor nature’s,” Vathrakokoilis said when I visited his brother’s farm recently.
+“It’s not my fault, nor God’s, nor nature’s,” Vathrakokoilis said when I visited his brother’s potato fields.
 “My question is, where is the human intervention?”
 Last year, there was a shortage of rainfall across the Mediterranean.
-After the wells dried up, the island’s mayor, Dimitris Lianos, announced that desalination units would treat enough sea water to “cover the shortfall for houses, hotels and pools.”
+After the wells dried up, the island’s mayor, Dimitris Lianos, announced that desalination units would treat enough seawater to “cover the shortfall for houses, hotels and pools.”
 A relief for the tourists who flocked to Naxos—in record numbers—last year.
 Farmers were less lucky.

 This year, Vathrakokoilis plans to use salty water for irrigation when his well dries up.
 That’s what he did last year.
 “It ruins the quality of the agricultural products,” he said.
 “But in the end, that’s what we’re going to use.”

-Without a stable income from farming, Vathrakokoilis said his family has relied partly on wages earned by his children, who work his brother-in-law’s potato packaging factory.
-They’re twins—a boy and a girl—in high school.
-They’re the same age Vathrakokoilis was when he fell in love with potatoes.
+Without a stable income from farming, Vathrakokoilis’s family relies partly on the wages earned by his children, who work in his brother-in-law’s potato packaging factory.
+They’re twins—a boy and a girl—and still in high school.
+They’re the age Vathrakokoilis was when he fell in love with potatoes.

 The boy has demonstrated interest in potato farming.
-“He can do it if he combines a stable job with free time in the field,” Vathrakokoilis said.
-Like his parents did before him, Vathrakokoilis doesn’t see a future where his children can rely on farming as a primary job.
+“He can do it if he combines a stable job with free time in the field,” Vathrakokoilis told me.
+But like his parents before him, Vathrakokoilis doesn’t see a future where his children can rely on farming as a primary job.

-As for the potato fields his children will inherit, Vathrakokoilis hopes they might one day revamp the farmland as a tourist attraction—agrotourism, perhaps.
-“A secure income,” he added, “because I believe that tourism will never stop as long as there is sun and sea.”
+As for the potato fields his children will inherit, Vathrakokoilis hopes they might one day revamp the farmland as a tourist attraction—something like agrotourism, perhaps.
+The tourism industry, despite its damage to the sustainability of farming on the island, promises his family “a secure income,” he said, “because I believe tourism will never stop as long as there is sun and sea.”

 Potato production in Naxos faces pressure